falturba/DataImporter/README.md

 # DataImporter

 This is a tool to observe multiaple directories.
-Fetch any new file (CML or CSV) and insert all the data into either (MySQL or MongoDB).
+Fetch any new file (XML or CSV) and insert all the data into either (MySQL or MongoDB).
 It's scalable to support different kind of files and databases.
-It will generate a report with all the results:
+It will generate a report with:

 1) Succesfully inserted all the documents (how many)
 2) Partialy failed to insert with a reason why for each row (for example duplicate primary key, or failed to connect to the database).
 3) Failed to insert all the data